Fay King Chung

 Early Political Career

-In the 1960s, Chung taught underprivileged students in one of the largest Rhodesian townships in Gwelo and in the early 70s became a lecturer in the Department of Education at the University of Zambia.
+In the 1960s, Chung taught underprivileged students in one of the largest Rhodesian townships in Gwelo (Gweru) and in the early 70s became a lecturer in the Department of Education at the University of Zambia.
 In Zambia she became a vocal supporter of the African nationalist movement.
-Eventually, in 1973 Chung joined liberation war movement Zimbabwe African National Union.
+Eventually, in 1973 Chung joined the liberation movement Zimbabwe African National Union.
 In ZANU she was in the Information and Media Department; and latter became responsible for implementing the movement's teacher training and curriculum development in refugee camps.

 Political career after independence